 After a while, things got a little stuffy.
 Breathing in stale air in a small space made us all feel claustrophobic.
 The solution was to open up all the vents and then step outside.
 We grabbed our coats and shoes and went out for some fresh air.
 Standing under the awning, we breathed in.
 The rain had stopped and we blew some bubbles.
 Another lovely, family-friendly activity.

 Our vacation came to an end.
 We packed our bags and stored them away.
-We secured our wires and pipes and folded the tarp.
-We headed home, carefully pulling out of our spot and slowly driving away.
+Then secured our wires and pipes and folded the tarp.
+Heading home, we carefully pulled out of our spot and slowly drove away.

 “The Road Venturer,” both kids said.